jamesyoung-15/DeepLearningProject/setup.md

-# Project Setup Instructions
+# Detailed Project Setup Instructions
-This project was built and tested with Linux (Arch).
+This project was built and tested with Linux (tried on Arch and Debian).

 ### Creating and Activating Environment (Optional)
 [Python Virtual Environment Documentation](https://docs.python.org/3/library/venv.html)